William Sturgis Bigelow: Personal life

 Bigelow has been described as "at once an epicure and a mystic, who professed an ascetic religion and wore beautiful Charvet haberdashery."

-Bigelow's enthusiasm for the elite male camaraderie he enjoyed in Japan is reflected in the nature of his collections.
+His enthusiasm for the elite male camaraderie he enjoyed in Japan is reflected in the nature of his collections.
 Whereas Parisian collections emphasized Japanese domestic objects or dress more associated with femininity, the Boston collectors focused on the elite all-male aspects of Japanese society: the tea ceremony, the samurai, and elite communities of Buddhist monks.

 Bigelow's preference for the company of men was manifest nowhere more clearly than on his island retreat of Tuckernuck, off Nantucket.
 He invited other men there to enjoy the pleasures of dining and swimming in a world without women.

 George Cabot Lodge

-Bigelow was heartbroken when George Cabot Lodge, the young poet he had chosen as his spiritual son to inherit his island estate, died there at the age of thirty-five.
+When George Cabot Lodge, the young poet he had chosen as his spiritual son to inherit his island estate, died there at the age of thirty-five, William Bigelow was heartbroken.
 Lodge's 1906 poem "Tuckanuck" celebrates the island as a place "to dream an Eastern dream, starred by the cry / of sea-birds ..."
 A more exuberant letter from Lodge to Bigelow anticipating a trip to the island reads "kind Sir!
 Surf Sir!
 And sun, Sir!
 And Nakedness! – Oh Lord!
 How I want to get my clothes off – alone in natural solitudes."

 Milka Ternina

 He was also reported to have proposed marriage in 1899 to the Croatian soprano Milka Ternina of the Metropolitan Opera.
-He gave her a 38-carat diamond named “Cleveland” and presented her a letter with his marriage proposal.
+Bigelow gave her a 38-carat diamond named “Cleveland” and presented her a letter with his marriage proposal.
 She rejected the proposal, but from then on their relationship became more intimate.
 During their relationship, he gifted her a number of Japanese objects, which she donated in 1930 to the Etnografski Muzej in Zagreb.